 Back in October 2020, I headed over to Warrington to share some LinkedIn content tips with the Habitz team.
 Check out the video to hear what I had to say about using LinkedIn and read on for additional ideas on what to post.

 5 ways to make your content count on LinkedIn

 LinkedIn can generate leads in several ways, depending on the types of post you create.

-As mentioned in the video, we think the best way to get results from LinkedIn is having a nice mixture of posts.
-In this article, we’re going into a little more detail and providing some examples to get you started…
+As mentioned in the video, I think the best way to get results from LinkedIn is having a nice mixture of posts.
+In this article, I’m going into a little more detail and providing some examples to get you started…

 Informational LinkedIn Content